 This process happens in parallel for all of the builds you specify.
-The command will exit when all builds are completed (but you will get notified as INDIVIDUAL builds complete if on F1).
+The command will exit when all builds are completed (but you will get notified as INDIVIDUAL builds complete if on F1) and indicate whether all builds passed or a build failed by the exit code.